This article reproduces the out-of-sample analysis of Welch and Goyal

 minor revisions to Goyal’s annual data file between the 2007 vintage

-through Goyal’s website.
-The longest window draws most of its weight
+Goyal’s website.
+The longest window draws most of its weight from

-from pre-1965 data that hasn’t been revised; the shorter windows are
+pre-1965 data that has not been revised.
+The shorter windows are

 entirely post-1965 and show small drift in proportion to how